-Inspired by the recent annual adjustments made to OSHA fines, we decided to look back on the largest OSHA fines issued to date.
+In the 50+ years since President Richard Nixon signed the OSH Act into law, it has helped prevent millions of injuries.
+Inspired by the recent annual adjustments made to OSHA fines, we decided to look back on the top 5 largest OSHA fines in history.

 - Dodgy cement

 The blowout caused millions of barrels of oil to spill into the Gulf, endangering thousands of animals and contaminating their habitats.
 The environmental effects of the spill were majorly on marine life, birds, and the groundwater supply in the area.
 On the last days of 2010, the US filed a complaint against BP and several other defendants alleged to be responsible for the spill.
 With more than 250 violations, BP was issued $81,340,000 in penalties.
 To date, it holds the top spot in the list of the largest OSHA fines in history.